RedisLabs/redislabs-docs/content/rc/cloud-integrations/prometheus-integration.md

 - [Prometheus](https://prometheus.io/) is an open source systems monitoring and alerting toolkit that can scrape metrics from different sources.
 - [Grafana](https://grafana.com/) is an open source metrics dashboard and graph editor that can process Prometheus data.

 Redis Cloud has an Prometheus compatible endpoint available in order to pull metrics.
-It is only available on the internal network so [VPC peering](({{< relref "/rc/security/vpc-peering" >}})) is required.
+Prometheus needs to connect to the internal server on port 8070.
+This is only available on the internal network so [VPC peering](({{< relref "/rc/security/vpc-peering" >}})) is required.
 VPC peering is only available with Flexible or Annual subscriptions.
 Because VPC peering is not available on Fixed or Free subscriptions, Prometheus and Grafana cannot connect to databases on Fixed or Free subscriptions.

 For more information on how Prometheus communicates with Redis Enterprise clusters, see [Prometheus integration with Redis Enterprise Software]({{< relref "/rs/clusters/monitoring/prometheus-integration" >}}).